JasonMorgan/JasonMorgan.github.io/_posts/2020-12-06-multi-cluster-linkerd.md

 With our new gateways up and running we now want to "link" our clusters.
 You can get a more detailed explenations in the [docs](https://linkerd.io/2/tasks/multicluster/#linking-the-clusters) but the short version is that running the link commands will allow the clusters to talk and build/maintain the service mirrors.

 This part can be a little tricky so I'll include a screen grab after.
-What we need to do is run our linkerd link command to generate the yaml from 1 cluster then use kubectl to apply it to the other cluster.
+What we need to do is run our Linkerd link command to generate the yaml from 1 cluster then use kubectl to apply it to the other cluster.

 ```bash